 They look great and give authentic Tone.
 There is however a problem every user is familiar with: the 2 Screws used to adjust Saddle (and string) height protrude above these Saddles.
 These protruding Screws irritate Players hands, or many times even cause bleeding hand-palm injuries.

 Marcel Dam of Highwood Instruments has thought of a simple and very elegant solution to this problem: his Saddle design bends backwards at the position of these screws.
 The height adjustable screws not only feed through threaded holes from the top of their Saddles but also through threaded holes in the lower part that is bend backwards.
 The screws no longer protrude, not even when the Saddles are adjusted in the lowest (low and high E string) position.

 Turning both screws clockwise will raise Saddle (String) height: this results in screws that will only go deeper and therefore away from the top of the Saddle.
 Ideal !

 There are several different Saddle widths available that can be used for just about any kind of fixed or tremolo bridge.
 The Saddles are beautiful and accurately produced and have a string notch in them that provide easier string bending and support of the string.
 Our .010 set fitted perfectly and according to Highwood the diameter of the notch is chosen in such a way that even thicker gauge strings fit in perfectly.
 The sound of these Saddles is excellent and playing with these Saddles is wonderful.
 Strumming, picking near the bridge and palm muting: it is no longer a problem.

 Why did nobody else thought of this before…(?)

 Tom Anderson, Fender Guitars and stratocasters

-Just RSI-problems because of holding your hand and handpalm in a way to avoid hurting it means guitar players are not playing unfreely which may cause strain injuries.
-There are many articles to find about for example:
+Avoid RSI-problems by holding your hand and hand palm in a better way – many guitar players are not playing freely which can cause strain injuries.
+There are many articles to find regarding this topic, for example:

 Hand palm injuries playing guitar